Area development groups

 The West District is one of five historic junior cricket districts in Scotland.
 In addition to the West, the other districts making up the old tapestry that was the cricketing map of Scotland were East, South, Central and North.

-And the West District still exists as regards Cricket Scotland's development work.
-Its West Community Development Manager, Tim Hart, has an overview for the governing body's cricket development in the west and south-west of the country, his geographical remit stretching as far north as Helensburgh, east to Cumbernauld and Coatbridge, south to Dumfries and the borders, and west as far as Prestwick and Ayr.
+And the West District still exists as regards Cricket Scotland’s development work.
+Its West Regional Participation Manager, Tim Hart, has an overview for the governing body’s cricket development in the west and south-west of the country, his geographical remit stretching as far north as Helensburgh, east to Cumbernauld and Coatbridge, south to Dumfries and the borders, and west as far as Prestwick and Ayr.

 The district is divided into six geographical areas as regards much of the development work.
 Area Development Groups act as interfaces between Cricket Scotland and the clubs, each area comprising a cluster of between three and six clubs.
 The areas are:

 South Glasgow; and

 To see which clubs are in which areas, select the Area Development Group name from the sub-menu on the left-hand side of the page.